funkfinger/wigg.in/_posts/2010-05-20-Facebook-OAuth-with-Sinatra.markdown

 ---
+layout: post
 title: Facebook OAuth with Sinatra
-date: '2010-05-20'
+date: "2010-05-20"
 tags:
   - access-token
   - api
   - client-id
   - code
   - facebook
   - graph
   - graph-facebook-com
   - json
   - oauth
 ---

 This <strong>MOSTLY</strong> is working, so, here's what I found when trying to connect to Facebook with OAuth.
 It needs some <strong>serious refactoring</strong> because a lot of this was done in an "investigative" trial and error way.
 It also looks like Facebook have improved their <a href='http://developers.facebook.com/docs/api'>docs on this</a> since I was first looking at them...